 The AOH Polar Bear Plunge was started in 2007 by the members of the Ancient Order of Hibernians, Division 2 Monmouth County, NJ for the purpose of helping Catholic Education.
 Funds raised by the event are used for scholarship, financial aid, endowments, and facility projects, in an effort to help schools maintain enrollment levels.

-The event is held in January in Long Branch, NJ and would not be possible without the help of , Rooney’s Long Branch, the Long Branch Police, Fire & First Aid Departments, and the support of the town in general.
+The event is held in January and has been in Sea Bright and Long Branch, NJ over the years.
+The event would not be possible without the help of, the location sponsors, the local Police, Fire & First Aid Departments, and the support of the towns in general.

 Come join the Ancient Order of Hibernians at the Surf’s Edge and beyond!!!